w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ### Unincluded Segments

+Unincluded segments are chains of candidate parablocks that have yet to be included in the relay chain, i.e. they can contain parablocks at any stage pre-inclusion.
+The backing process occurs on the relay chain, whereas unincluded segments live in the runtimes of parachain collators.
+The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors rather than ancestors included in the relay chain state.

 The purpose of each unincluded segment is two fold:

 - Make each parachain aware of when and at what depth it can build blocks that won't be rejected by the relay chain
 - Provide critical context necessary to build parablocks with parent blocks that have yet to be included.
 The unincluded segment is all about building parablocks.

-Unincluded segments are chains of candidate parablocks that have yet to be included in the relay chain, i.e. they can contain parablocks at any stage pre-inclusion.
-The backing process occurs on the relay chain, whereas unincluded segments live in the runtimes of parachain collators.
-The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors rather than ancestors included in the relay chain state.

-Compared to synchronous backing, contextual execution shifts from being the parablock ancestors included in the latest relay parent to being the latest ancestor parablock pushed into the unincluded segment.
-This allows collators to build parablocks earlier, giving them plenty of time to fit more transactions and prepare block candidates for backing and inclusion.

 ### Prospective Parachains